 To request a fee waiver, you must complete Section I on your CDTFA-501-LA, Occupational Lead Poisoning Prevention Fee Return for Category "A" or "B" Reporting.
 Completion of Section I on your fee return will let us know whether to provide you with an electronic or paper fee waiver application.
 Under Section I of the fee return, you must either:

-- Check Box 1A for an electronic fee waiver application sent to you via the Internet, or
+- Check Box 1A for an electronic fee waiver application sent to you via email, or

 - Check Box 1B for a fee waiver application sent to you by mail.

 After your fee return is received and processed by the CDTFA, the CDPH Occupational Lead Poisoning Prevention Program will send you a fee waiver application and instructions.
 The CDPH will review your fee waiver request and determine eligibility.
 The CDTFA does not mail or approve fee waiver applications.

 Please visit the CDPH's Occupational Lead Poisoning Prevention Program's or send an email to LeadFeeWaiver@cdph.ca.gov for additional information.